Theory of Exciton-Phonon Coupling: Exciton-Phonon self-energy: Self-energy of excitons from coupling to phonons

-The first-order coupling matrix elements yield the Fan term.
-However, since the problem has been reformulated in the exciton basis, the perturbative expansion of $\Lambda$ only produces the dynamical part of the Fan term, that is
+The first-order coupling matrix elements yield the Fan-Migdal term.
+In the perturbative expansion of $\Lambda$, the first term of Eq.~\eqref{Lambdaexpandtwo} produces only the dynamic part of the FM term, since only this part can be expressed in terms of $g_{SS'\ipho}$.
+It is given by